raja1068/PlayCrazyGames/ludo-game/README.md

 - ✅ 15×15 CSS Grid layout matching classic Ludo design
 - ✅ 4 colored yards (Red, Blue, Green, Yellow) in corners, arranged clockwise from Red yard, each corner of the board.
 - ✅ 4 tokens per color properly positioned in yards
 - ✅ Path of token's movement : Clockwise movement path begins with Red star-marked cell, outside Red yard for Red yard's tokens (taken into consideration, starting from Red yard as an example) , then 4 cells towards north besides Red yard, then 6 cells towards west (of which 5th cell is star-marked) besides Red yard, then 2 cell towards north (of which from 1st cell, a winner's path of 5 Blue cells for Blue tokens are gone towards east upto middle winner's cup safezone of the board), then 5 cells towards east (of which 1st cell is the Blue star-marked cell and beginning cell of Blue Yard's Blue tokens) besides Blue yard, then 6 cells towards north (of which 5th cell is star-marked) besides Blue yard, then 2 cells towards east (of which from 1st cell, a winner's path of 5 Green cells for Green tokens are gone towards south upto middle winner's cup safezone of the board), then 5 cells towards south (of which 1st cell is the star-marked Green cell and beginning cell of Green Yard's Green color tokens) besides Green yard, then 6 cells towards east  (of which 5th cell is star-marked) besides Green yard, then 2 cells towards south (of which from 1st cell, a winner's path of 5 Yellow cells for Yellow tokens are gone towards west upto middle winner's cup safezone of the board), then 5 cells towards west (of which 1st cell is the Yellow star-marked cell and beginning cell of Yellow Yard's Yellow tokens) besides Yellow yard, then 6 cells towards south  (of which 5th cell is star-marked) besides Yellow yard,  then 2 cells towards west (of which from 1st cell, a winner's path of 5 Red cells for Red tokens are gone towards north upto middle winner's cup safezone of the board).
-The pathway directions of each Blue, Green and Yellow tokens will be as per their positions on the Ludo board.
+The pathway directions of each Blue, Green and Yellow tokens will be as per their positions on the Ludo board
 - ✅ ⭐ Safe zones (star-marked cells) - tokens cannot be captured here
-- ✅ 🎯 Home columns (colored paths leading to center)
+- ✅ 🎯 Home (5 colored cell paths leading to center to winner's safezone)
 - ✅ 🔺 Central home triangle with 4 colored sections
 - ✅ Fully responsive (mobile + desktop)

 ### Game Logic
 - ✅ Support for 2-4 players (turn-based clockwise)
-- ✅ Random dice roll (1-6) with CSS animation
+- ✅ Random 3D dice roll (1-6) with CSS animation
 - ✅ Need 6 to bring token out of yard
 - ✅ Extra turn on rolling 6
 - ✅ Three consecutive 6s cancels turn
-- ✅ Tokens move exact steps along path
+- ✅ Tokens move exact steps along pathway
 - ✅ Home entry only after full loop completion
 - ✅ Collision: landing on opponent sends them back to yard
 - ✅ Safe zones prevent capture